marberi/100days/README.md

 other words, just a single linear transformation.
 And a softmax layer which in PyTorch is implicit.
 Running this resulted in 92.5\% accuracy.
 Certainly not state-of-the-art, but not bad either.

+# Day 36 [2019-02-23]
+First I continued experimenting with MNIST.
+Using one hidden layer with 100 neurons gave 97.4% accuracy.
+With a CNN and some tweaks, I managed to pass 99%.
+Further, I continued working on the galaxy distances.
+Applying a CNN on a subset of the data where the input data is regularly space in wavelength did not make an inprovement.
+A bit surprising.